List on Bids44 →

 Essential Checks

-1. Check IMEI (*#06#): Dial *#06# on the phone and verify the displayed IMEI matches the IMEI in Settings > General > About, and on the original box (if available).
-Mismatches indicate a potential board replacement or stolen device.
+1. Check IMEI (*#06#): Dial *#06# on the phone.
+Verify the displayed IMEI matches the IMEI in Settings > General > About, and if available, on the original box.
+Mismatches could mean the logic board was swapped.

-3. Test all physical buttons: Check the power button, volume up/down, and the silent switch on the side.
-Ensure they are clicky and responsive.
+3. Test all buttons: Ensure the power button, volume up/down, and the silent switch (on the left side) are all fully functional and have a satisfying click.

-4. Test speakers, earpiece, and microphone: Make a test call to a friend, ensuring you can hear them clearly and they can hear you.
+4. Test speakers, earpiece, and microphone: Make a quick test call to ensure the earpiece and microphone work clearly.
 Play some music to check both bottom speakers.

 5. Check battery health: Go to Settings > Battery > Battery Health & Charging.
 Look for “Maximum Capacity” and “Peak Performance Capability.”
 Aim for 85% or higher.

 6. Test front and back cameras: Open the Camera app.
-Take photos and record video with both front and rear cameras.
-Look for dust spots, focus issues, and test the flash.
+Take photos and record short videos with both front and rear cameras.
+Check for dust spots, focus issues, and video stability.

-7. Verify Touch ID functionality: Go to Settings > Touch ID & Passcode and try adding your fingerprint.
-Ensure it registers quickly and reliably.
+7. Verify Touch ID: Go to Settings > Touch ID & Passcode and try adding your fingerprint.
+Ensure it registers quickly and unlocks the phone reliably.

-8. Check for screen burn-in: Open a pure white image at full brightness (e.g., from Google Images) and look for any persistent shadows or discolouration.
+8. Check for screen burn-in: Open a full-screen white image (e.g., from Google Images) at maximum brightness and look for any persistent shadows or discolouration on the display.

 12. Check for water damage: Remove the SIM tray and shine a flashlight into the slot.
 Look for a small white/silver sticker (Liquid Contact Indicator).
 If it’s pink or red, the phone has had significant water contact.